Risk-Sensitive Model Predictive Control: Risk

 \paragraph{Comparison with Jensen's inequality\pp} Take $\gamma > 0$.
 Because $z=\Expect w$ is a valid choice in the left-hand side of \eqref{e-varadhan-bound}, and because $\rho(\Expect w) = 0$, we have

 \ie, the bound given above is stronger than Jensen's inequality.
-In fact, as $\gamma\to 0$, the the choice of $z$ in the supremum is dominated by $\rho$.
-Because $z = \Expect w$ is the unique minimizer of $\rho$, and because $\rho(\Expect w) = 0$, the bound~\eqref{e-varadhan-bound} therefore reduces to Jensen's inequality in the risk-neutral case $\gamma = 0$.
+In fact, the bound~\eqref{e-varadhan-bound} reduces to Jensen's inequality in the risk-neutral case $\gamma\to 0$.
+(This is because, in this limit, the the choice of $z$ in the supremum is dominated by $\rho$, and because $z = \Expect w$ minimizes $\rho$ with the value $\rho(\Expect w) = 0$.)